hydro-jules/school/README.md

 # Hydro-JULES Summer School 2024

 Welcome to the Hydro-JULES Summer School multi-dimensional data workshops.
-This series of three workshops cover the basics of accessing and using multi-dimensional data.
-Summaries of the three workshops are provided below, along with links to the Python Jupyter Notebooks that we will be going through with you.
+This series of three workshops cover the basics of accessing and using multi-dimensional data with Python.
+Summaries of the three workshops are provided below, along with links to the Python Jupyter Notebooks - that we will be going through with you.

 <details>
     <summary>If you are not attending the Summer School, please click here to read this message.</summary>